joooanneliu/Project_CSCE435/Report.md

 We will keep a constant problem size while increasing the number of processors/nodes from [2, 4, 8, 16, 32, 64, 128] and then compare the MPI_Wtimes and Caliper times using Thicket.

 We will also test by keeping the number of processors/nodes constant while increasing the problem size from [128, 16384, 1048576] with randomized values and then compare the MPI_Wtimes and Caliper times using Thicket.

+### 3. Algorithm Description / Questions:
+#### Simon: Bitonic Sort
+The code described in bitonic.cpp in the bitonic child directory is an implementation of Bitonic Sort using MPI, Adiak, and Caliper.
+The code is heavily modeled off of the psuedocode shown in the above section that there are the follow functions: bitonicsort and bitonicmerge.
+Aside from that there are also the correctnessCheck function, iterating over the final array to see if it sorting was successful, and the mpiBitonicMerge function which manages communications.
+Since there are not multiple stages for communcation and computation, only comm_large and comp_large are present in the comm and comp sections respectively.
+On runtime, arrays are filled with randomly generated integers using the random library, ranging from 1-100 inclusive.